 FAQ: How to get Around Thailand

-The only way to get to the islands is by boat.
+- The only way to get to the islands is by boat.
 A speedboat is the quickest but also most expensive.
-You may take a ferry for a cheaper option but it will take a bit longer to reach your destination.
+If you’re prone to motion sickness, make sure to take medication before.
+The ride can be very bumpy!
+You may also take a ferry for a cheaper option but it will take a bit longer to reach your destination.

 With a country that has so much to see and do, a couple weeks in Thailand is not nearly enough time to see it all.
 I can’t wait to come back to explore the more remote and off-the-beaten-path cities of Thailand, and I especially can’t wait to explore some of the more untouched and secluded islands.
 If you’ve been to Thailand, which city or island is your favorite?